 Extracting value from rights of way: securing additional revenues through additional uses of network rights of way.

-Our principal conclusions are:
+In the area of growth opportunities, our principal conclusions are:

-The growth stories we have examined could be critical in winning a majority share and gaining management control of the combination.
+The growth stories and synergies we have examined could be critical in ensuring that Texas’ culture is dominant in the management of the combination.

-Texas can bring value to this combination that is greater than its share of the in-going assets – Texas will enable thmega-transcois group to re-invent the industry and produce superior value.
+Texas can bring value to this combination that is greater than its share of the in-going assets – Texas should be able to demonstrate that it will enable the mega-transco to re-invent the industry and produce superior value.

-The growth options with the highest priority for the short term – and that therefore provide the strongest argument in case with Cristobal – appear to be:
+The growth options with the highest likelihood of implementation in the first 24 months – and that therefore appear to provide the strongest argument with Cristobal – are:

 The optimization of network utilization and pricing

-Radical re-engineering / outsourcing linked to technology innovations through JVsto redefine the transmission product and service
+Radical re-engineering / outsourcing linked to technology innovations through JVs

-25. However, this.
-T10 in the first two yearscost cutting
+The first option, based on our preliminary analysis, would produce additional earnings before interest, taxes, depreciation and amortization (EBITDA) of $42-$125 million, beginning within one year of the combination.
+However, this would only be realized over time due to regulatory factors.
+The second option would produce EBITDA of $31 - $50 million in the first two years, over and above what could be achieved through cost cutting synergies.

-Two remaining growth stories have longer term potential, but could also make a contribution to short-term value growth if Texas moves quickly and the market can be convinced to accept these as engines that will contribute to earnings.
-These are:
+The other three growth stories are more likely to produce the greatest contributions to earning in the longer term (24 months and after).
+However, they could also make a contribution to short-term value growth if the market develops rapidly, if Texas moves quickly to implement them as opportunities arise, and if investors can be convinced to accept these options as engines that will contribute to future earnings.
+These options are:

 Growth through M&A and O&M transactions

+Enhanced rights-of-way

 - Merchant facility investment and optimized line siting.

+The M&A and O&M option could produce additional EBITDA of $53 - $151 million, beginning in year 3, based on our preliminary assumptions.

-There may be some short term potential to improve existing line sites within Cristobal, but we cannot assess this until more information is made available
+Further information is required to calculate the potential increase in EBITDA from enhanced rights-of-way through the addition of fiber optics to Cristobal’s electric and gas lines.
+Also, it is not currently possible to estimate the additional earnings that new merchant transmission lines could produce at this time, but the contribution has the potential to be substantial.
+There may also be some short term potential to improve existing line sites within Cristobal, but we cannot assess this potential until more information is available.

-53 -51.

-Further information is required potential increase in .
-We are less confident that there is significant scope for Texas to add value to Cristobal through enhanced use of rights of way.

-The total annual increase in earnings from the growth options identified – in our preliminary quantification - is on the order of:

-$11 to $33 million for transmission pricing and utilization

-$32 to $52 million for joint ventures and technology innovation

-Future significant potential that is not yet possible to quantify for line siting and merchant facilities

-Future but minor potential for rights-of-way enhancements

-These options require further analysis to refine our estimates.
-In total, we estimate that the increase in net income likely to accrue from the aggressive implementation of the first three growth options for the mega-transco is $82 to $205 million per year.
-4433978 The figure on the following page shows the range of contribution for each option.
+5. In total, we estimate that the increase in EBITDA that may be available from the aggressive implementation of the first three growth options for the mega-transco over the first four years would be $44, $83, $139, and $178 million, respectively.
+These options require further analysis to refine our estimates, and to test the validity of our preliminary assumptions.